cpinitiative/usaco-guide/content/3_Bronze/3_Bronze_Collections.md

 ### Unordered Maps

-In the unordered map, the `put(key, value) method assigns a value to a key and places the key and value pair into the map.
+In the unordered map, the `put(key, value)` method assigns a value to a key and places the key and value pair into the map.
 The `get(key)` method returns the value associated with the key.
-The `{containsKey(key)} method checks whether a key exists in the map.
+The `containsKey(key)` method checks whether a key exists in the map.
 Lastly, `remove(key)` removes the map entry associated with the specified key.
 All of these operations are $O(1)$, but again, due to the hashing, this has a high constant factor.

 ```java
 HashMap<Integer, Integer> map = new HashMap<Integer, Integer>();